-Twitch was working to create a huge library of music that streamers will be able to play while they stream, this is supported by labels such as Monstercat, Fool’s Gold, Mad Decent and Rhymesayers.
+Twitch was working to create a huge library of music that streamers will be able to play while they stream, this was supported by labels such as Monstercat, Fool’s Gold, Mad Decent and Rhymesayers.
 The library used to be found at music.twitch.tv but it has since disappeared!

 If you are looking to create your own music or sing your own songs on Twitch?
 As you own the permission for that music, you are totally allowed to do this with no problems at all!

-Or why not ask some small producers, bands and singers whether they’d let you play their music in during your stream?
+Or why not ask some small or local producers, bands and singers whether they’d let you play their music in during your stream?
 Not only does this solve your audio problem, but its fantastic networking and yet another reason for viewers to join your stream!